-An article from the New York Times explained how software is most accurate for Caucasian men, with correct verifications nearly 99% of the time, whereas darker skinned individuals experienced errors 35% of the time.
-This research from M.I.T. depicts how racial biases from our social environments have even infiltrated artificial intelligence; it is evident that more Caucasian men were used than individuals of colour, such as black women.
+An article from the New York Times explained how software is most accurate for Caucasian men, with correct verifications nearly 99% of the time, whereas darker-skinned individuals experienced errors 35% of the time.
+This research from M.I.T. depicts how racial biases from our social environments have even infiltrated artificial intelligence; it is evident that more Caucasian men were used than individuals of color, such as black women.

 If we are racing ahead to use AI-operated facial recognition in various areas of our lives, should it not be possible for anyone to use these systems securely and accurately, regardless of race and gender?
 Hopefully, the empirical evidence revealing racial bias will be enough for future development to address the issue.
 Even now, the leading systems in facial recognition have disparities in their success rates when it comes to different genders and skin tones.

 Since facial recognition is unlikely to become 100% accurate, measures against misidentification and abuse are necessary.
 If individuals can access other people’s personal information, including images of their faces, they can commit identity fraud.
 With completely remote account openings, a thief could even open a bank account in a victim’s name.
 Policymakers continue to work to regulate these systems so that businesses and governments can benefit from them securely.
 Ultimately, facial recognition is a biometric tool that can make online engagement easier, but as is often the case: verification should not be one-fold.